Home » Refinance » Refinance Strategy » Student Loan Refinancing for the Unemployed

 Once borrowers find a job, they should almost immediately start the refinance process again.

-Those that were successful in refinancing without a job will find that they can get better rates and that they may be able to refinance without the help of a cosigner.
+Those that were successful in refinancing without a job will find that they can get better rates.
+Additionally, they may be able to refinance without the help of a cosigner.

 Those that failed may find that employment opens up many new doors for refinancing.
 They will also have much better odds at securing the lowest rates currently in the market.